DrXZenG/SDP/README.md

 ## Models

 ### Metric
-- log4j_metric.ipynb: using logistic regression for SDP using CK-metrics-calculated features
+- log4j_metric.ipynb: using logistic regression on the CK-metrics-calculated features

 ### AST: extract certain kinds of the AST nodes.
-- MLP_log4j.ipynb: using MLP
+- MLP_log4j.ipynb: using MLP on the extracted AST nodes
 - RNN_log4j.ipynb: using Bidirection-LSTM